HL7/fhir-gender-harmony/input/pagecontent/model.md

 ##### Validity Period

-- Definition: The timeframe during which the name is to be used.
+- Definition: The timeframe during which the Name is to be used.
 May just include a start date.

 -   Cardinality: 0..1